 70% of the observing time during this 5-year period will be awarded to the 4MOST Consortium in return for delivering and operating the facility.
 This time will be spent on a set of 10 distinct, yet interlocking surveys, collectively known as Consortium Surveys.
 The planning for these surveys is already far advanced, and details are provided for both the Galactic and Extragalactic Consortium Surveys.

 The other 30% of observing time will be available to the ESO community.
 This will allow the community to exploit the many opportunities offered by 4MOST that will not be addressed by the Consortium Surveys.
 Since the Community Surveys have not yet been selected, the number of Community Surveys or their science cases are not yet known.
-The process of selecting the Community Surveys will likely be kicked off in mid-2019 with a Call for Letters of Intent to be issued by ESO.
+The process of selecting the Community Surveys was kicked off in November 2019 with a Call for Letters of Intent for public spectroscopic surveys with 4MOST issued by ESO.